Queensland E-Bike Law — 2026

 Share this page The more people who understand what this law actually does, the harder it is to ignore.
 See below.

-Email the Minister now Read Bicycle Queensland's campaign
+Make a submission now Read Bicycle Queensland's campaign

 Spread the word